paranjaa/ece-1779-course-project/README.md

 ```
 rclone config
 ```
-Most of the steps in config can be left blank by hitting enter, here's an initial list
+Most of the steps in config can be left blank by hitting enter, here's what to do for the inital set:
 - name: gdrive
 - Storage: drive
 - client_id: (Blank)
 - client_secret: (Blank)
 - option_scope: 1
-- service\_account_file: (Blank)
+- service_account_file: (Blank)

 After those, hit (y) to enter advanced config.
-To put the backups in a particular folder on your google drive instead of the root, put the folder's address in, from part of the URL. https://drive.google.com/drive/folders/\[This part of the URL]
+To put the backups in a particular folder on your google drive instead of the root, put the folder's address in, from part of the URL. https://drive.google.com/drive/folders/[This part of the URL]
 - Every other option in advanced config other than root\_folder_id (Blank)
 - root\_folder_id: (Paste in that particular part of the Drive folder URL)